stanleylst/ansibleUI/roles/stanley.logstash-filebeat/README.md

         fields:
           type: syslog

-Configuration of files monitored by logstash-forwarder.
+Configuration of files monitored by filebeat.
 You can add more sets of files by adding to the list with another set of files; see `defaults/main.yml` for an example.

 ## Dependencies